maddenp/iotaa/README.md

 ## Tasks

 A task is a decorated Python function that yields to `iotaa` its name and, depending on its type (see below), assets and/or required tasks.
 Tasks are identified by their names, so two tasks yielding the same name are considered identical and `iotaa` will discard one of them.
-Following its `yield` statements, a task that readies an asset provides action logic to do so, which is only executed if the assets of any required tasks are ready, and which may make use of those assets in its work.
+Following its `yield` statements, a task that readies an asset provides action code to do so, which is only executed if the assets of any required tasks are ready, and which may make use of those assets in its work.

 `iotaa` provides three decorators to define tasks, described below.
 For each, assets and requirements may be single items, or a `list` of items, or a `dict` mapping `str` keys to items.
 Assets are specified as `iotaa.asset(ref=<object>, ready=<callable})` calls, and requiremens are specified as calls to task functions, e.g. `t(<args>)` for a task `t`.

 For all task types, arbitrary Python statements may appear before and interspersed between the `yield` statements, but should generally not be permitted to affect external state.
-A common pattern is to assign a requirement's result to a variable, then `yield` that reesult via the variable, then access assets via `refs()`:
+A common pattern is to assign a requirement's result to a variable, then yield that result via the variable, then access assets via `refs()`:

 ``` python
 @task